How Many KWs Of PV Solar Installation Do I Require?

 The maximum capacity permitted for a residential or small business solar system through the NET METERING scheme is of 5 KW.

 Provided that the photovoltaic solar panels are facing south, it is expected that a 3kW system will produce 5,100kWh per year, while a 5kW system will produce 8,500kWh per year.

 A subsidy of €900.00 per kW system installed (maximum €2,700) is available for individuals receiving certain state benefits or who have a certain number of dependents in the household.

-Your total electricity production is taken into account each time the EAC sends you a bill.
+Your total electricity production is taken into account each time the EAC sends you the bi-monthly bill.
 If during a billing period you produced more electricity than you consumed, your production will be transferred as credit to the following billing period.
-The EAC will reconcile your total production at the end of a calendar year.
+The EAC will reconcile your total production in your February-March bill.
 Overproduction is lost as no money is paid by the EAC for it.

 There is no doubt that by installing a Photovoltaic solar system a household will save a lot of money towards the electricity bill.
 The pay-back period of your investment depends on the tariff per kWh charged by the EAC.
 SUXEED SOLAR will provide you with a free techno-economic analysis showing among other information, bi monthly production, annual savings and payback period.

 The Net Metering system is installed and produces electricity which is fed to the grid via a smart meter installed by the EAC.
 The meter calculates the yield of the electricity that a home exports and the consumption of electricity imported from EAC.
 The system calculates the net amount to be paid to the EAC every month or every two months.